chrisotto6/VSCodeFitNesse/README.md

 >
 >// Sets the expiration date for page versions, any page version older than the number of days they are considered expired.\
   "fitnesse.versionsControllerDays": null
+>
+>// When determining the highest level of the path of the test this setting is used.
+The default is FrontPage as that is what Fitnesse expects.\
+  "fitnesse.topPage":"FrontPage"

 ## Requirements